-- Uphold the decision. - Recommend that The LAC reconsiders reinstatement. - Quash the decision and direct that The LAC reconsiders reinstatement
+- Uphold the decision - Recommend that the LAC reconsiders reinstatement - Quash the decision and direct that the LAC reconsiders reinstatement

 The panel's decision does not have to be unanimous and can be decided by a majority vote.
-It is binding on the pupil, parents, governing board, principal and LA.
+It is binding on the pupil, parents, LAC, Principal and LA.

-20. Conducting governing board meetings or independent review panels via remote access
+20. Conducting LAC meetings or independent review panels via remote access

-Parents, or excluded pupils if they are 18 or older, will be able to request that governing board meetings or independent review panels are held via remote access; however, parents and pupils will be made aware that this is not the default option.
+Parents, or excluded pupils if they are 18 or older, will be able to request that LAC meetings or independent review panels are held via remote access; however, parents and pupils will be made aware that this is not the default option.

-Where a parent or pupil makes a request correctly in line with instructions set out in the principal's or governing board's written notification, The LAC or LA will hold the meeting via the use of remote access.
+Where a parent or pupil makes a request correctly in line with instructions set out in the Principal's or LAC's written notification, the LAC or LA will hold the meeting via the use of remote access.